 Ads provide exposure.
 YOU are the one who has to make sure that once the reader arrives at your page, they will buy.
 How is this done?
 It’s the same things I preach every week it seems like.
 Make sure your cover is dynamic, attractive, professional looking, tells the genre and age group by the picture and/or cover design.
 Then, make your sales copy sparkle.
 Don’t make it a book report.
 People can read the sample for that.
 Other readers want to know: will I like this book?
 Is it worth the money?
 What specific type of romance is it?
 Does it sound exciting?
 Does it sound interesting enough for a stranger to think, “Ooh, I want to check that out”??

 So what is going to drive people to your page?
-Keywords.
+Categories and keywords.
 I hear you.
 Really?
 You have a right to be skeptical.
 Lots of people put in keywords and fail.
 First of all, did they have the right keywords?
 And did they have enough of them?
-Your book is going to appear when people type in those keywords and a minute difference can be very lucrative or disappointing.
+Your book is going to appear when people type in those keywords (if your bid is right) and a minute difference can be very lucrative or disappointing.
 I would NOT recommend you do any of these ads without the KDP Rocket tool (And this is my affiliate link so I will get credit if you purchase through my blog).
 But that’s not why I love it.
 I love it because it takes work that would cost me HOURS of time, and reports it to me seconds.
 It’s worth the cost of $97 for lifetime access.
 You’ll be writing other books, right?
 I would jump in now because soon, it will go up to a higher price and a monthly subscription.

 So tell us, Jenn.
 We got the Rocket thingy and we’ve got an ad page.
 What do we do now?

 First, get out a piece of paper and jot down a few categories that pertain to your book.
 You can have the themes inside your book, like magic and mystery.
 You can talk about the book, saying it’s a must-read, fast-paced, or a page turner.
-And you can talk about the type of book it is, like friends-to-lovers, or a bad boy romance, maybe a love triangle, strong female lead, as well as the genre.
+And you can talk about the type of trope it is, like friends-to-lovers, or a bad boy romance, maybe a love triangle, strong female lead, as well as the genre.
 I used a few variations of my genre, putting down: YA fantasy romance, Young adult fiction, dystopian, romantic suspense for teens.
 You’ve got the idea.